EQEmu/eqemu-docs-v2/docs/server/operation/loading-server-data.md

 ## Tradeskills

-* Tradeskills query the database direct and do not require reload to take affect
+* Tradeskills query the database directly and do not require reload to take affect

 ## Variables